-For the fifth year in a row, apples have topped the Environmental Working Group’s (EWG) list of The Dirty Dozen.
+For the past few years, strawberries have topped the Environmental Working Group’s (EWG) list of The Dirty Dozen.
 The Dirty Dozen refers to the list of fresh fruits and vegetables that are likely to contain the most pesticides.

 I rinse all of my fresh fruits and vegetables before I eat or cook with them, especially those with skins you are intended to eat.
 I pay close attention to the EWG’s annual Shopper’s Guide to Pesticides, and make sure to wash these 12 + 2 extra thoroughly.